Badisi/ngx-safe-subscribe/README.md

 ---------------------------------------

-:warning: Make sure to implement at least a noop **ngOnDestroy** on your component otherwise unsubscribe won't work !
+:warning: At least a noop **ngOnDestroy** is required - but type checking will make sure you never forget about it :wink:

 ---------------------------------------